 E-ISSN: 2148-5402 | Contact

-Aspergillus flavus mediastinitis in an immunocompetent patient: Is treatment possible if the underlying risk factor cannot be reversed?
+Aspergillus flavus mediastinitis in an immunocompetent patient: Is treatment possible when the underlying risk factor cannot be reversed?

 1Department of Infectious Diseases and Clinical Microbiology, Ege University, Izmir, Türkiye